Eduardbarron/Navigoals/README.md

 - **Email**: [xeduardo.barron@gmail.com]
 - **GitHub**: [https://github.com/Eduardbarron]

-If you found this project useful and want to support future developments, consider buying me coding fuel (aka coffee) at
+If you found this project useful and want to support future developments, please consider buying me coding fuel (aka coffee) at
 [Buy Me a Coffee](https://www.buymeacoffee.com/Eduardbarron) (optional, but greatly appreciated!)

 Thank you for exploring Navigoals.
 I hope it's useful to you.